GLOBAL MARKETS-Equities slip, bonds rise ahead of U.S. presidential debate

 With time running out to change minds or influence undecided voters, the stakes are high as the main two White House candidates take the stage tonight, five weeks before the Nov.
 3 election.

-Former Vice President Joe Biden's campaign has seized on a fresh line of attack on the eve of the debate with President Donald Trump - set for after the U.S. market close - accusing the Republican incumbent of gaming the system to avoid paying his fair share of taxes.
+Former Vice President Joe Biden's campaign has seized on a fresh line of attack ahead of the debate with President Donald Trump that is set for Tuesday night, accusing the Republican incumbent of gaming the system to avoid paying his fair share of taxes.

 Many see a Biden victory increasing the chances of further fiscal stimulus to counter the economic damage from the COVID-19 pandemic, judging such a scenario a boon for stocks.